If there is an error

 what is the purpose of Jesus' parable?
 What other individual, by name, does the New Testament promote to be

-If these C&Vs confuse truth-seekers,
+If these C&Vs do confuse truth-seekers,

 what grade does Jesus get as a teacher?